stanford-oval/cs224v-fall2021/hw1/README.md

 experiment ?= ${domain}
 ```

-After setting up the domain, run the following command to synthesize data (takes about 1 hour):
+After setting up the domain, run the following command to synthesize data:
 ```bash
 make datadir
 ```

-The synthesis will take about XX hours depending on the domain.
+The synthesis will take about 1 hours depending on the domain.

 It will generate (1) the manifest, `${domain}/manifest.tt`, containing the schema of the domain, including entities involved, all properties and their natural language annotations; (2) a parameter dataset for augmentation, under `${domain}/parameter-dataset`; and (3) a dataset in `datadir`, containing the training set generated based on the manifest and augmented by the parameter dataset, and a valid/eval set, converted from simple questions in CSQA.